 Supplements Targeting Mitochondrial Function

-In addition to the above lifestyle changes, there are also supplements that you can take to support healthy mitochondrial function.
-Supplements like Mitochron® supply the mitochondria with crucial enzymes and vitamins that help to guard against burnout while also protecting against cellular oxidative damage.
+In addition to the above lifestyle changes, there are also supplements that you can take to support normal mitochondrial function.
+These supply the mitochondria with crucial enzymes and vitamins.

 While the exact connection between mitochondrial health, stress and anxiety is still unclear, understanding what research has already demonstrated can go a long way in helping you to support healthy mitochondrial function for better mental health.